The steps below describe the 4 primary phases applicable to any residential design project.

 Layout of Floor plans including windows & door placement; Cabinetry; Furniture.

-Architectural drawings (site plan, elevations, cross section and construction details as required); Engineering review & documentation.
+Designed drawings (site plan, elevations, cross-section, and construction details as required); Engineering review & documentation.

 Specifications list of material; related drawings required to clarify construction; Cabinetry; Lighting; Mechanical plans.